daltonri24/Omni_Bot_PC/README.md

 Considering this is the first time I have built a robot entirely from scratch like this, there is plenty of things I want to add or improve on based on the experience so far.

 1. I plan on integrating ROS2 control into the robot.
 Using more of the proper structure.
+Allow for easier simulation using Gazebo within ROS

 2. Complete Autonomous Navigation